GarfieldMa/COMP2123_Selflearning_Report/main.md

  **Note : we have to perform a checking before adding an edge because the first node we add to the tree does not have anything to connect to.**

 Then, what left in this step is just to set the corresponding entry in the visited vector to be true.
 ```
 visited[cheapest_vertex_index] = true;
 ```

-**Hang on, bro!
-You are almost there!💪🏽**
+***Hang in there!
+You are almost there!💪🏽***

 ####  Step 3: Update `cost_of_cheapest_connection_to` and `source_of_cheapest_connection_to` after a New Vertex is Added to the Tree
 This step is a little bit more complicated, but I believe we can make it together🙂

 In this step, basically what we need to do is to update two arrays.
-Recall that `cost_of_cheapest_connection_to` stores the cheapest cost to connect to the tree and `source_of_cheapest_connection_to` stores the corresponding vertex to connect to.
+Recall that: `cost_of_cheapest_connection_to` stores the cheapest cost to connect to the tree and `source_of_cheapest_connection_to` stores the corresponding vertex to connect to.

 Then, after we add a vertex to the tree, some of these values might change as the newly added vertex could provide a **cheaper** connection (or make it possible for some vertex to connection).